How one Pathstream student pushed past her comfort zone to learn new skills and build a rewarding freelance career.

 “I almost failed out of the Navy, but every mistake I made fueled me to try something new when I messed up.
 I got comfortable getting things wrong and learning how to make them right.
 I learned how to do the job well and eventually became a trainer of other young people like me.”

-After the Navy, Kyndall went on to pursue her long-standing passion in computer animation with the hope of creating her own 3D animations.
+After the Navy, Kyndall went on to pursue her long-standing passion for computer animation with the hope of creating her own 3D animations.
 But the road to her dream job was a winding one.
-After college, the first job she found was as a Product Promoter at a marketing firm called Amp Exposure that partnered with Sam’s Club.
-She stood at the sales kiosk found in some stores selling the featured product of the week.
-While she wasn’t too fond of the job, the position ignited her interest in how to attract customers to a specific product or brand.
-It was at Amp Exposure that Kyndall was first introduced to the concept of brand building and digital marketing.
+After college, she found her first job as a Product Promoter at a marketing firm called Amp Exposure, which partnered with Sam’s Club.
+She stood at the sales kiosk in some stores selling the week’s featured product.
+While she wasn’t too fond of the job, the position ignited her interest in attracting customers to a specific product or brand.
+At Amp Exposure, Kyndall was first introduced to the concept of brand building and digital marketing.

-Kyndall soon landed a job as a multimedia designer and was enjoying building her video editing skills alongside cultivating her personal and professional blog, Kyrabe Stories, which is focused on inspiring others to break out of their comfort zone in search of their goals.
-She stumbled on the Facebook Digital Marketing Program and pursued the certificate while working full time in the hopes of learning how to market herself digitally to grow her blog’s presence and reach.
+Kyndall soon landed a job as a multimedia designer and enjoyed building her video editing skills alongside cultivating her personal and professional blog, Kyrabe Stories, which is focused on inspiring others to break out of their comfort zone in search of their goals.
+She stumbled on the Facebook Digital Marketing Program.
+She pursued the certificate while working full-time to learn how to market herself digitally to grow her blog’s presence and reach.

 “I realized I needed to learn digital marketing on a flexible schedule.
 The Pathstream program was completely online and flexible.
 I could work on it after work, before work, or even during work if I had some down time.”